JCB Dieselmax: Performance

 The car began initial testing on 20 July 2006 on the runway at RAF Wittering with the lower-power 600 bhp version of the JCB444 engine, the team slowly ramping up the speed to prove the chassis and engines.
 They eventually achieved a speed of over 200 mph on 30 July 2006.
 Two days later, the car was disassembled ready to be flown to Wendover Airport, Utah, on the 8th of August.
 On 13 August 2006, after re-assembling and re-testing the car, the Dieselmax made its first official run on the Bonneville Salt Flats as part of Speed Week, eventually attaining an average speed of 317 mph to take the SCTA-BNI (Southern California Timing Association and Bonneville Nationals Inc.) event record for an 'AA/DS' Diesel Streamliner.

 On 22 August 2006, after being re-fitted with 750 bhp 'LSR' versions of the JCB444 engines, the JCB Dieselmax car broke the official FIA diesel engine land speed record, attaining a speed of 328.767 mph.
-24 hours later the JCB Dieselmax car broke its own record, achieving a speed of 350.092 mph over a distance of 1 mile on 23 August 2006.
+24 hours later the JCB Dieselmax car broke its own record, achieving a speed of 350.092 mph over a distance of 1 mi on 23 August 2006.
 Before attaining these speeds, the Dieselmax was pushed from behind, by a JCB Fastrac, until it hit 30 mph where it engaged first gear.

-The vehicle was fitted with Goodyear 23×15 racing tires, with larger tires rejected to allow for a smaller frontal area.
+The vehicle was fitted with Goodyear 23×15 racing tyres, with larger tyres rejected to allow for a smaller frontal area.

 Future

-In a live interview from Utah on BBC News, Green said that the car was not running at its full potential, due to problems finding suitable tires and that this speed was achieved while the car was still in fifth gear (the car has six).
-He also reported that the vehicle traveled 11 mi on about a U.S. gallon (3.8 L) of fuel.
-The fuel tank holds just 9 L while the ice tank, used for cooling, holds 180 L.
+In a live interview from Utah on BBC News, Green said that the car was not running at its full potential, due to problems finding suitable tyres and that this speed was achieved while the car was still in fifth gear (the car has six).
+He also reported that the vehicle traveled 11 mi on about 1 USgal of fuel.
+The fuel tank holds just 9 l while the ice tank, used for cooling, holds 180 L.

 In 2016 a ten-year anniversary celebration was held, where Lord Bamford expressed regret that the record had not been beaten and indicated that a fresh attempt could be made if the JCB record was broken.
-Although JCB have not made any official statements on the subject of a return to Bonneville, JCB Group Engineering Director Tim Leverton has hinted that they are currently studying the development of tires that would allow them to overcome the nominal 350 mph 'safety limit' they had placed upon their current Goodyear units.
+Although JCB have not made any official statements on the subject of a return to Bonneville, JCB Group Engineering Director Tim Leverton has hinted that they are currently studying the development of tyres that would allow them to overcome the nominal 350 mph 'safety limit' they had placed upon their current Goodyear units.

+Hydromax

+In 2026, JCB announced a return to Bonneville with the JCB Hydromax, a streamliner vehicle visually similar to Dieselmax, but powered by two hydrogen-fuelled internal combustion engines derived from the JCB444 engine.
+The 32ft streamliner generated around 1600 bhp overall.
+On Thursday 6th August, Andy Green piloted Hydromax to a new SCTA record in the AA/BGS (Blown Gas Streamliner) class of 368.347 mph.
+Following Speed Week, JCB remained at Bonneville to pursue an FIA World Record in excess of 400 mph.